Barcoding128

 A barcode typically represents an alphanumeric code and the software on your computer links that code to a product record.
 For this to work, all your product details have to be saved somewhere on your computer in advance.
 This is true for most major retailers.
 Even when using universal product codes (UPCs), the product information has to be pre-loaded into a database.

 Of course, you can still scan a barcode into a computer without software, but it will just type out a jumble of numbers and letters.
-However, scanning a barcode into inventory management software like inFlow Cloud will bring up that specific product record while making a sale or looking up a product.
+However, scanning a barcode into inventory management software like inFlow Inventory will bring up that specific product record while making a sale or looking up a product.

 inFlow makes barcoding easy by tying barcodes straight to your products

-Try inFlow Cloud free
+Try inFlow for free

 No credit card required.
 Sign up now!